 Theoretical contribution/ Originality: Highlights the theoretical contribution of the study and the originality of ideas of the paper.

-limitation/ Implication: Highlights the implication of the paper to the researched field and limitation in the paper that may become a leading idea for future research.
+Research limitation: Highlights the limitation in the paper that may become a leading idea for future research.

 Keywords: Authors to provide not more than six keywords that relevant and appropriate.
 The keywords should be widely used and accepted in the literature, not personally made by the authors.
 Provided keywords are subject to approval by the editorial team and may be replaced.
 Capitalize Each Word